 We will happily give advice on ways of increasing Gift Aid take-up, or put you in touch with others who have made it work for them.

-You can also get authoritative information direct from the HM Revenue and Customs Gift Aid website which also allows you to download the relevant documents.
-Or you can phone The Charities Department which administers the scheme on 0845 302 0203.
+You can also get authoritative information directly from the HM Revenue and Customs Gift Aid website which also allows you to download the relevant documents.
+Or you can phone HMRC Charities Helpline on 0300 123 1073 and ask to be forwarded to the Outreach team (Monday to Friday 8.30 am – 5.00 pm, closed weekends & Bank Holidays).